MobileGroup-T01-06-1/Chit-Chat-App/README.md

 # Chit-Chat-App
- This is a software project, from UoM, mobile development, which is basically implemented a chat application.
+ This is a software project, from UoM, mobile development, which is basically implemented a chat application, allowing communication between users.
 ## Features

 Video Call(sensor used: Audio, Camera): Using the agora API to build this function which could have mutiple people to use this room or two people chat alone. # Notes: install this application first, then, chit-chat app.

 Send Location(Sensor used: Location): User could send his/her location to others, and others could open it in google map.

 Weather Live(Sensor used: Ambient Temperature, Relative Humidity): User could view the live temperature and humidity in the main interface.
 ## Pre-requisites

 ## Preparation